akash-network/docs/guides/provider/README.md

 There are 3 important public hostnames that a provider must configure.

 The **provider host** is the publicly accessible hostname of the provider.
 This is specified in the configuration file using the `host` key when `akash tx provider create` or `akash tx provider update` is ran.
 This value is stored on the blockchain.
-It is used whenever a lease owner needs to communicate directly when the provider for things such as sending a manifest or getting a lease status.
+It is used whenever a lease owner needs to communicate directly with the provider for things such as sending a manifest or getting a lease status.

 The **cluster ingress host** is the publicly accessible hostname of the Kubernetes cluster.
 The Kubernetes cluster hosts an Ingress Controller, which is one way that leases in the cluster may be exposed to the outside world.
+It is currently recommended to [assign](#Create-Kubernetes-Ingress-Controller) exactly one node in your cluster to the Ingress Controller role.

 At this time only HTTP is supported for the Ingress Controller.
 The hostname should resolve to an IP which directs traffic to the Kubernetes ingress controller IP on your network.
 This value is specified using the `--deployment-ingress-domain` switch.
 It is not stored on the blockchain.

 The **cluster public hostname** is the publicly accessible hostname of the Kubernetes cluster.
 Is is not required, nor is it desirable to expose an entire cluster to the internet.
 The Kubernetes cluster supports a feature called a "NodePort" service.
 This allows UDP and TCP traffic to be forwarded from the cluster directly to a container on any node in the cluster.
 By default Kubernetes uses the port range `30000-32767` for this.
 It is recommended that traffic from the internet only be able to access this port range.
 This hostname should be configured to resolve to an IP that directs traffic to any of the nodes in the Kubernetes cluster.
 Kubernetes automatically routes the IP traffic to the correct container.
 This value is set using the `--cluster-public-hostname` command line  switch.
 It _may_ be different that the **cluster ingress host** but that is not required.
 This value is not stored on the blockchain.